otthtml/yew-test/README.md

 ## How to run?

-1. Build the docker image in .devcontainer.
+Requirements: Build the docker image in .devcontainer.
 Run the container and exec into it.

+### Backend

+### Frontend
+1. In the .devcontainer, run:
 2. Run `cd front && trunk serve`.
 3. Open `localhost:8080` on your browser.

+## How to run all tests?
+1. In the .devcontainer, run:
+2.